Table of Contents

 - Couchsurfing – Similar to Airbnb but completely free, although you may choose to bring gifts or offer to help around the house.
 Couchsurfing focuses more on cultural exchange, so be prepared to spend some time with your host.
 They don’t appreciate freeloaders, i.e. people who use the platform only to get free accommodation.
-Also, it’s called ‘couch’ surfing for a reason.
-You might quite literally have to sleep on the couch.
-Or on the floor.

-Join Classes, Group Tours or Meetups
+Join Classes, Group Tours, or Meetups

 Between a guided tour and going sightseeing on my own, of course, I would choose the latter.
 It gives me the freedom to spend as much time as I want at places that I like and skip the ones that I don’t.

-However, there are some activities that are not possible/safe without a guide, and there are some that are simply more fun when done in a group — like going to an interactive museum or a theme park or joining a cooking class.
+However, there are some activities that are not possible/safe to do without a guide, and there are some that are simply more fun when done in a group — like going to an interactive museum or a theme park or joining a cooking class.

 Joining tour groups is not as socially demanding as you might expect.
 You will get to meet people with a common interest, so this already gives you something to bond over.
 Besides, everyone will be so focused on the task at hand that there will be no excessive group interaction required.